algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 - ask for a file;
 - if it exits, check the format;
-- if it doesn't exist ask again,
+- if it doesn't exist, ask again;
-- if it isn't in the right format, throw an error and ask for another file
+- if it isn't in the right format, throw an error and ask for another file;

 ### Line Parsing